Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Quench-drive spectroscopy

+Figure~\ref{Diag}(c) describes the usual THG process that is independent of the quench.
+In 2D Fourier space it yields a signal at $\omega_{\Delta t} = 0$ at the first and third harmonic frequencies of the drive, $\omega=\pm \omega_d, \pm 3\omega_d$, where the density-density susceptibility is evaluated at fixed values $0,\pm 2\omega_d$.

 The remaining diagrams of Fig.~\ref{Diag} can be separated into two classes.
-In panels (a-b), $\chi_{\rho\rho}$ only depends on $\Omega$ and the discussion of the static THG case applies.
-In panels (e-f) the dependence of $\chi_{\rho\rho}$ on integration variables $\omega_i$ cannot be removed.
-As a consequence, the resonance structure of $\chi_{\rho\rho}$ is scrambled and one obtains a mostly constant signal for frequencies much smaller than the bandwidth of the quench.
-It is straightforward to check that the signal $j(\omega,\omega_{\Delta t})$ from diagrams Fig.~\ref{Diag}(c,d) mostly falls onto diagonal lines $\omega=\pm n \Omega -\omega_{\Delta t}$ with $n\in \{0,1,2\}$.
-Thus, one can extract the density-density response according to
+In Fig.~\ref{Diag}(d) $\chi_{\rho\rho}$ only depends on $\omega_d$ and the discussion of the THG case applies.
+In Fig.~\ref{Diag}(e-f) the dependence of $\chi_{\rho\rho}$ on integration variables $\omega_i$ cannot be removed.
+As a consequence, the resonance structure of $\chi_{\rho\rho}$ is washed out by integration and one obtains a mostly constant signal for frequencies much smaller than the bandwidth of the quench pulse.